nathan-sprague/CV_lab/README.md

 - If you want to keep your first model, rename it before you train the new model

 <b>Test the model again by setting partNum to 2 and 3</b>
+- Hopefully it works better now!

 # Section 4: Train with different classes (extra credit- this takes a long time)
-Tensorflow allows you to train for up to 1000 classes.
+Tensorflow allows you to train for up to 1000 classes in a single model.
 This means that you can make the detector find up to 1000 different things, all using the same model.
 This also improve the detector's ability to differentiate between the things you trained for Let's make a detector detect both the queen and worker bees.

 ## Label the images as queen and worker
 <b> Move the contents of the queenVideos folder into the bee_imgs folder.</b><br>